devubu/search-win/README.md

 ## Create a backup of the profile
     Copy-Item -Path $PROFILE -Destination "$PROFILE.bak" -Force

-## If the profile doesn’t exist, create the it
+## If the profile doesn’t exist, create the file
     New-Item -ItemType File -Force -Path $PROFILE

 ### Open the profile